 Singorama is one of the older programs for learning to sing better out there.
 It’s been around for a while and was one of the first programs we reviewed.
 A few years ago, the original creator of the program left the company and singer/vocal coach Melanie Alexander took over.

 The program is essentially the same with a few tweaks and updates.
 It’s also more affordable now.
-It’s a fairly generic set of singing lessons on first glance.
+It’s fairly generic training material on first glance.
 It goes over all the areas you need to for any singing program.
 It’s structured in a guided way and contains several unique vocal exercises.

 And although the course comes with several bonuses (lessons and software) there’s isn’t anything so unique about it that we’d recommend it over something like 30 Day Singer.
 Singorama may be a one-time fee for the initial course, but they also have a subscription based option for more singing content for a short while.
 But the initial course itself is completely audio based, whereas 30 Day Singer is video based.

 But it IS still a good program to learn how to sing if that’s what you’re interested in.
-You have an entire, comprehensive singing lesson set that you only have to pay for once and you’ve got all the lessons and exercises for life.
+You have an entire vocal training set that you only have to pay for once and you’ve got all the lessons and exercises for life.
 You also get the bonuses (which aren’t really anything crazy).